-At Lusk, Drasites & Tolisano, our injury attorneys represent people from Naples and the surrounding cities in claims arising from accidents on someone else’s property.
-We understand the many factors that may need to be taken into consideration when pursuing this type of claim.
-We proudly represent individuals throughout Collier and Lee Counties, including in Lehigh Acres, Cape Coral, and Port Charlotte.
-You can call us toll-free at (800) 283-7442 or contact us through our online form to arrange a free consultation.
+At Lusk, Drasites, & Tolisano, our slip and fall attorneys represent people in claims arising from accidents on someone else’s property.
+Our injury attorneys understand the many factors that may need to be taken into consideration when pursuing this type of personal injury claim.
+We proudly represent individuals near Cape Coral, Fort Myers, and Naples.
+To request your free legal consultation with one of our Florida slip and fall attorneys, call us toll free at (800) 283-7442.